The Phantom from 10,000 Leagues: Production

 Theatre advertisement for The Phantom from 10,000 Leagues and co-feature, Day the World Ended.

 When American Releasing Company began making low-budget films, they knew that if they made two together and released both as a double feature, they could make a larger profit.
 ARC's cofounder James H. Nicholson came up with the film's title, as he was looking for a feature to support and team with Day the World Ended.
 ARC lacked money to make both, so they allocated Phantom to Dan and Jack Milner, film editors who wanted to get into feature-film production.
 ARC and Milner split the costs 60/40.

 Both films cost less than $100,000 each to make.

-As planned, The Phantom from 10,000 Leagues was theatrically released on a double bill alongside Day the World Ended.
+As planned, The Phantom from 10,000 Leagues was theatrically released on December 8, 1955 on a double bill alongside Day the World Ended.
 Both proved popular with audiences, due in part to savvy marketing by James H. Nicholson.

-In January 1956, the films were released simultaneously in 250 New England theaters grossing $45,000 from just 2 Boston theaters in its first week.
+In January 1956, the two films were released as a double bill simultaneously in 250 New England theaters grossing $45,000 from just 2 Boston theaters in its first week.
 Within just two months of their release, the double feature had earned $400,000.